Read Proverbs 17 here (text coming …) or at Bible Gateway.

 For the vile person [nabal] will speak villany, and his heart will work iniquity, to practice hypocrisy, and to utter error against YHVH, to make empty the soul of the hungry, and he will cause the drink of the thirsty to fail.
 Isa 32:6

-The depraved fool is vile, that is, morally despicable or abhorrent; repulsive; of little worth or account; degraded, according to Webster’s.
+Vile, according to Webster’s, is morally despicable or abhorrent; repulsive; of little worth or account; degraded.

 The use of nabal in Scripture is limited to its definition and description; there is no mention of turning from his foolishness so that he may live.
-Of course, with God, all things are possible, but perhaps causing to turn is outside of the influence of parents, or any human undertaking; but dependent on the action of God.
+Perhaps causing to turn is outside of the influence of parents, or any human undertaking; but dependent on the action of God, with whom all things are possible.

 If there are questions, these are good resources: